akhil-ibrahim/Flyby-Denial/README.md

 There are two ways to get your protein sequences into the notebook:

 ### Upload a FASTA file
-Upload a `.fasta` file directly in Colab.
+Upload multiple `.fasta` files directly in Colab.

 ### Fetch sequences
-You can also retrieve sequences based on:
-- organism name
-- protein function
-- accession IDs
+Copy and paste multiple sequences

 ---